MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 ## Step 7: Create PR and merge

-Create a pull request to merge the *MyFoods* branch with the *main* branch.
+In the git repo, create a pull request to merge the *MyFoods* branch with the *main* branch.

 Select **Create pull request**.
 Provide a name, description, and any other information you want for the pull request.
 Then select **Create**.